elixir-cloud-aai/foca/CONTRIBUTING.md

 4. Ensure that all tests pass.
 5. Document your code and update all relevant documentation.
 6. Stick to the code and documentation style (see below).
+7. Push the code to your _feature branch_
-7. Issue the pull request.
+8. Issue the pull request.

 Important: Note that all your contributions are understood to be covered by the